 - You must fill out the “Assignment of Title by Owner” section of the title, along with the odometer reading.
 If there is a lien on the vehicle, a Transfer of Certificate of Title with Lien, or Form SUT 4, is required before the buyer can assume the lien.

-- You must provide the buyer with proof of the sale price, whether it is listed on title, or you provide a generic bill of sale, or you use the Vehicle Price Certification (Form SUT 1) on vehicles over 5 years old.
+- You must provide the buyer with proof of the sale price, whether it is listed on the title, you provide a generic bill of sale, or you use the Vehicle Price Certification (Form SUT 1) on vehicles over 5 years old.

 - You must have adequate liability insurance, or pay the $500 uninsured motorist fee, which allows you to register your vehicle and drive it for up to one year.
-The fee does not act as insurance, however, and you will be liable for any damages incurred in any accident.
+The fee does not act as insurance, however, and you will be liable for any damages incurred in an accident.

 - You are required to get a safety inspection prior to registration and depending upon the county or city you live in, you may need to undergo an emissions inspection.
 Emission inspections are required in the counties of Arlington, Fairfax, Loudoun, Prince William, and Stafford, and the cities of Alexandria, Fairfax, Falls Church, Manassas, and Manassas Park.